1999 Copa CONMEBOL finals

 The 1999 Copa CONMEBOL Finals were the final match series to decide the winner of the 1999 Copa CONMEBOL, a continental cup competition organised by CONMEBOL.
 The final was contested by Argentine club Talleres de Córdoba and Brazilian CSA.
 This would also be the last edition of this trophy, which was discontinued after that.

+CSA became the first club from Northeast Brazil to reach the final of a CONMEBOL competition, and the only one until Fortaleza in 2023.

 Played under a two-legged tie system, CSA won the first leg held in Estádio Rei Pelé in Maceió, while Talleres won the second leg at Estadio Olímpico in Córdoba.
 Talleres won 5–4 on aggregate, achieving their first international title.
 That achievement is highly regarded to be not only the only international title for Talleres but for any team from Córdoba Province.